LoqmanSamani/mapk-pathway/README.md

 - [Prof. Dr. Nicole Radde](https://www.isa.uni-stuttgart.de/institut/team/Radde-00003/): Our esteemed professor, whose guidance and support were instrumental throughout the project.
 The project was conducted as part of her [Systems Theory in Systems Biology](https://www.ist.uni-stuttgart.de/teaching/lectures/2022ss/stsb/) course.

 - [M.Sc.
-Amatus Beyer](https://www.isa.uni-stuttgart.de/institut/team/Beyer-00005/): Our project guide, whose expertise and feedback significantly contributed to the development and improvement of our work.
+Amatus Beyer](https://www.isa.uni-stuttgart.de/institut/team/Beyer-00005/): our project supervisor, whose expertise and feedback significantly contributed to the development and improvement of our work.
 We appreciate his valuable insights and continuous support.

 Overview